Core-BMC/easysr/README.md

    - The series of convolutions (from conv1 to conv4) gradually downsample the input, extracting increasingly abstract and complex features from the images.
    - The final convolution layer (conv5) is designed to reduce the output to a single channel, setting the stage for binary classification.
   - Output Layer:
-    - Following the convolutional layers, the model employs a flatten layer (nn.Flatten) and a fully connected layer (nn.Linear).
+    - Following the convolutional layers, the model employs a flattened layer (nn.Flatten) and a fully connected layer (nn.Linear).
 The number '539' in the linear layer's input should be adjusted based on the flattened output size of the preceding layers.
     - The final output is obtained through a sigmoid activation function (nn.Sigmoid), providing a probability score indicating whether the input image is real or generated.
   - Purpose and Function:
     - The PatchDiscriminator is tailored to assess localized regions (or 'patches') of the input images, making it particularly effective for tasks like super-resolution where fine details are crucial.